gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ![alt text](/images/sharing-is-caring.jpg "Logo Title Text 1")

+---

 * [0] Kaggle is a site renown for bringing Data Scientists and Machine Learning practitioners together to enter competitions to solve Data Science challenges.
 * [1] A test set is a subset of the data used to test the accuracy of your model based on data it has never seen before.
 In the case of competitions test sets tend to have the dependant variable omitted.
+* [2] [NumPy](https://numpy.org/) is a Python library used to compute mathematical operations on data.
+It iswritten in C which makes it blazingly flast compared to other libraries.